upmaru/memovee-tama/tmdb-movie-detail/querying.md

 - **CRITICAL**: Every query must include the complete structure: a `path` with `index`, a `body` containing `query`, `_source`, `limit`, and any optional `sort`, and a `next` value (descriptive string or `null`), exactly as defined by the index specification.

 ### Media Watch Providers
-- If the user asks about where they can `stream` or `watch` a movie.
+- Whenever regional data is available, every movie-detail workflow must also return watch-provider availability for that region.
-- You will need to load the user's preferences before making any queries by using the `list-user-preferences` tool to figure out which region they are in.
+- You must load the user's preferences before making any queries by using the `list-user-preferences` tool to figure out which region they are in.
   ```json
   {
     "next": "query-media-detail",